bardex/elastic-query/README.md

 USING A PROTOTYPE TO CREATE QUERIES
 -----------------------------------
-you can use one or more pre-configured prototypes for creating queries.
+You can use one or more pre-configured prototypes for creating queries.
 You can declare a prototype in a container or service locator.

 ```PHP